GreptimeTeam/docs/docs/v0.9/en/user-guide/logs/pipeline-config.md

 In the above example, the configuration of the `date` processor includes the following fields:

 - `fields`: A list of time field names to be parsed.
 - `formats`: Time format strings, supporting multiple format strings.
 Parsing is attempted in the order provided until successful.
+You can find reference [here](https://docs.rs/chrono/latest/chrono/format/strftime/index.html) for formatting syntax.
 - `ignore_missing`: Ignores the case when the field is missing.
 Defaults to `false`.
 If the field is missing and this configuration is set to `false`, an exception will be thrown.
 - `timezone`: Time zone.
 Use the time zone identifiers from the [tz_database](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones) to specify the time zone.
 Defaults to `UTC`.